Mastodon

 ISA

 Your passive income won't cover expenses from 55 to 57, so you'll be drawing down your ISA (£265,523) to cover the £19,801/yr gap.
-This is manageable but watch the drawdown rate.
+This pattern is manageable in the model, but watch the drawdown rate.

 !